rehierl/abstract-properties/14-x-types-of-scopes/14-3-implementations/1-1-boxed-patterns.md

 <!-- ======================================================================= -->
 # A pattern-based overview

-The difficulty of an implementation is to map the exit-event of each scope onto the end-tag of a parent container.
-(Recall that an end-tag may mark the end of more than one scope).
+The difficulty of an implementation is to map the exit-event of a scope onto the start-tag of its defining node, onto the defining node's end-tag, or onto the end-tag of one of the defining node's ancestors.
+Recall also that any end-tag may mark the end of more than one scope.

-Note that the following must be understood from the perspective of a document tree traversal, not from the context of reading a tag-based encoding.
-That is, possible issues in regards to "missing tags" can and will be ignored at this point.
+Note that the node whose end-tag (i.e. its type-1 exit-event) must be used to close a scope, will be described as **the scope's (parent) container**, which can be understood to represent an outer border.

 <!-- ======================================================================= -->
 ## type-0 scopes